deloitte-tongko/mulesoft-api-extract/README.md

 - Implementation for Windows OS
 - Allow for multiple branch acceptance (main/master/feature/etc.)
 - Remove /tmp when the process is changed from using temp file and instead injection
+- Optargs are a little awkward for `extract-apis.sh`

 ## Setup